$(\infty,\infty)$-Categorical Universal Motives: Motivic -adic Local Langlands Correspondence in Families

 Now we consider the moduli $v$-stacks in \cite{2LH}, we denote it by $Y_{\mathrm{FS},G,R}$ which is the $v$-stack of $G$-bundles for our family version local ring $K$ and $R$.
 We now consider the following following \cite{1FS}, \cite{1GL}.
 We actually relying on \cite{1FS}, \cite{1S5}, \cite{1S6} can derive the Hecke operators:

 \begin{definition} Consider the map from the Hecke stack in \cite{2LH} which we denote that as $Y_{\mathrm{Hecke},G,R,I}$, and consider the map from this to fiber product of the Cartier stack $Y_{\mathrm{Cartier},R}$ with the corresponding stack $Y_{\mathrm{FS},G,R}$, and consider the map from this Hecke stack to the $Y_{\mathrm{FS},G,R}$.
 Pulling back along the second and push-forward the product with $\square_O$ will define the Hecke operator, where $\square_O$ is defined for some representation of the Langlands full-dual group in the coefficient $R=\prod R_n$.
 By result in \cite{1S5}, \cite{1S6} we have the construction does not depend on the choice of the primes, so we can in some equivalent way to derive a corresponding $R$-complex over the Hecke stacks with some finite set $I$.
 For instance after \cite{1FS} we have ${\mathbb{Q}}_\ell$-adic complex with $\ell$ away from $p$.
 Take any motivic sheaf in \cite{1S5}, \cite{1S6} with $\ell$-adic realization which is isomorphic to this complex, i.e. we can always work with $\mathbb{Z}$-algebra coefficients.
 Then we consider the $p$-adic realization which provides a corresponding $p$-adic complex.
 So in such a way we can first find a $\prod_{n\in \mathbb{N}}R_n$-complex over the Hecke stack by considering each fiber over $n\in \mathbb{N}$, then we can base change to $R$ to reach the function field at $\infty$.
 Then one can take the base change to the corresponding $\varprojlim_\alpha B^+_\mathrm{dR,\mathbb{N}^\wedge,\alpha}$-period ring to achieve finally an object in the category we are considering.
 This gives us desired $p$-adic complex over the Hecke stack, then one defines the corresponding morphisms from the Hecke stack for each finite set as above to $Y_{\mathrm{FS},G,R}$ and to $Y_{\mathrm{FS},G,R}\times Y'$.
-Here $Y'$ is defined to be the $v$-stack of all the solid quasicoherent sheaves over the de Rham stackifications in our family motivic setting, over the Cartier stack $Y_{\mathrm{Cartier},R}$ and those products of this Cartier stack.
+Here $Y'$ is defined to be the $v$-stack of all the solid quasicoherent sheaves over the de Rham stackifications in our family motivic setting, over the Cartier stack $Y_{\mathrm{Cartier},R}$ and those products of this Cartier stack\footnote{Here we do not have to consider $Y'$ actually, since considering the Cartier stack in families, the motivic Galois groupoid directly acts on the +-de Rham sheaves.
+Therefore one can $Y'$ to be just the Cartier stack in families.}.
 This will produce the desired Hecke operators. \end{definition}

 \begin{theorem} The Hecke operator sends the complexes to those complexes carrying the action from the products of motivic Galois group (in the de Rham setting) of the Cartier stack for $K$ fibered over $\mathbb{N}^\wedge$. \end{theorem}